 SCOSTEP Bureau: Kazuo Shiokawa (President), Daniel Marsh (Vice President), Nat Goplaswamy (Past President), Patricia Doherty (Scientific Secretary, exofficio), Aude Chambodut (WDS), Jorge Chau (URSI), Kyung-Suk Cho (IAU), Yoshizumi Miyoshi (COSPAR), Renata Lukianova (IAGA/IUGG), Peter Pilewskie (IAMAS), Annika Seppala (SCAR), and Prasad Subramanian (IUPAP)

 We are pleased to share the results of the PRESTO logo contest.
 A total of 37 clever designs were submitted for consideration.
 After much thought, the PRESTO committee selected the design provided by Mr. Vishal Jagatsing Pawar.
 Mr. Pawar is a Master's Degree Candidate in Atmospheric and Space Science at Pune University in Maharashtra, India.

 Congratulations to Mr. Vishal Pawar and thanks to all who submitted a design

 In response to the current difficulties of hosting meetings in person, SCOSTEP-PRESTO is hosting online seminars to deliver the latest scientific topics and/or instructive review presentations on solar-terrestrial physics related to SCOSTEP's PRESTO program.

-We are happy to announce that the recordings of the first three SCOSTEP/PRESTO online seminars are now available.
+We are happy to announce that the recordings of the first four SCOSTEP/PRESTO online seminars are now available.
 To access these videos and to register for upcoming seminars click on SCOSTEP-PRESTO ONLINE SEMINAR SERIES

 SCOSTEP is now accepting applications for new member countries.
 Click on the following link for the details and benefits of membership in SCOSTEP.